gitter-badger/javascript-3/functions/functions.md

 #### 3. Never name a parameter `arguments`

-- Never name a parameter `arguments`, and this will take precedence(優先級) over the `arguments` object that is given to every function scope.
+- Never name a parameter `arguments`, because this will take precedence(優先級) over the `arguments` object that is given to every function scope.

 ```js
 /**